QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Related Work

 \textbf{Transformer-based BIQA.} Transformers offer superior global modeling capabilities compared to CNNs.
 TReS \cite{TReS} addressed CNNs' local bias by capturing local structural information with CNNs and then using Transformers for sequential feature extraction.
 MUSIQ \cite{musiq} designed a multi-scale image Transformer architecture capable of handling images with varying sizes and aspect ratios.
 DEIQT \cite{DEIQT} leveraged a Transformer-based BIQA architecture with attention mechanisms to align with human perception, enhancing model performance and reducing prediction uncertainty.
 However, the quadratic complexity of Transformers presents a challenge, highlighting the need for architectures with linear complexity capable of global modeling for BIQA tasks.
+In addition to the above methods, many recent works \cite{LIQE,QCN,sf-IQA} have also adopted Transformer-based designs and achieved competitive performance, yet they still face limitations due to high computational complexity.